mosip/mosip-infra/deployment/sandbox-v2/helm/charts/softhsm/README.md

 The chart here depends on softhsm folder initialied with conf file prior to running this chart.
 This is done via Ansible role 'softhsm'.

-TODO: Add softhsm in the sandbox logical diagram.